lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic25_StudentSupport.md

 ## 5.1 Provide Office Hours and Timely Responses to Inquiries

 **Task:**
-In addition to your office hours, use generative AI to supplement your availability and provide consistent, supportive responses to common student queries.
+In addition to your office hours, use generative AI to supplement your availability and provide consistent, supportive responses to common student queries (FAQ).

 ### Tool 1: General LLMs (e.g. ChatGPT, Copilot, Gemini, Grok, etc.)
-Upload your course material and prompt the LLMs to generate the FAQ.
+Upload your course material and prompt the LLMs to generate an FAQ.

 *Instructional Prompt*
 ```